Part Number: A04202V

 Orders placed over the weekend will be shipped on Mondays.
 Shipping prices confirmed at checkout.

-Royal Mail Tracked 24 (Parcel) 1-2 working days
+Royal Mail Tracked 1-2 working days (estimated by RM)

-Royal Mail Tracked 48 (Parcel) 1-3 working days
+Royal Mail Tracked 2nd Class 1-3 working days (estimated by RM)

-DHL Express Courier Service – Next Day Tracked Courier (Excludes Weekends)
+DHL/DPD Express Courier Next Day Tracked Courier (excludes weekends)

 Click and Collect (Local Customers)

 Delivery charges and estimated timescales are specified in the shipping options section when you place an order.
-We make every effort to deliver goods within the estimated timescales, however delays are occasionally inevitable due to unforeseen factors.
-Kent Models/Kleers Products shall be under no liability for any delay or failure to deliver the products within estimated timescales.
-Shipping defaults to DHL for certain products (Aerosol Cans).
+We make every effort to ship goods within the estimated timescales, however delays are occasionally inevitable due to unforeseen factors by delivery companies.
+Kent Models shall be under no liability for any delay or failure to deliver the products within estimated timescales.
+Shipping defaults to DHL/DPD for certain products (Aerosol Cans).

 HMS Hood was a British battlecruiser, the keel of which was laid in 1916, launched in April 1918, and entered service with the Royal Navy in May 1920.
 The total length of the ship was 262 m, width 32 m, and her full displacement in 1941 – 48,400 tons.
 HMS Hood’s top speed was around 28-32 knots.
 The main armament at the outbreak of World War II was eight 381 mm guns in four twin turrets.
 The secondary armament consists of 14 102 mm guns, 24 40 mm cannons and 4 533 mm torpedo tubes.